 When the titans were not clashing, Ziya and Namik found repose at London's parks and occasionally at the British Museum reading room.
 At the time, Karl Marx was there working on what would become the first volume of 'Das Kapital', but they never met.
 Marx's teachings wouldn't attract their attention either.
 Namik adored London's capitalist pace of production.
-"If the means of wealth in Istanbul are tied to the hour-hand of a clock. they are tied to the minute-hand in London," he wrote in Hurriyet.
+"If the means of wealth in Istanbul are tied to the hour-hand of a clock, they are tied to the minute-hand in London," he wrote in Hurriyet.
 When they covered the first ever clash of industrial workers and employers in Sheffield, they approached it not from a class struggle perspective, but as a question of freedoms.
 Tarik, 47, came to London in March 2016.
+His younger colleague Turan followed in May the same year.
+After Ipek Media Group, where

-His younger colleague Turan a successful TV channel, and Turan was working as a producer and anchor-man, was taken over by brute - and brutal - police force, both had fallen out of love with journalism in Turkey.
+Tarik was a general manager of a successful TV channel, and Turan was working as a producer and anchor-man, was taken over by brute - and brutal - police force, both had fallen out of love with journalism in Turkey.
 In London, they were hoping to establish themselves as players in the global league of English-language media.